 On September 23, 1935, it was the Gems who overtook the Athletics; this time by a score of 6-4.
 The Gems led early and kept the lead throughout the game.
 On the mound for the Gems was the former Red Sox hurler Johnny Micheals who pitched the Gems to victory allowing 10 hits and 4 runs over a 9 innings of work - Michaels also gathered 3 hits of his own at the plate and scored the winning run.
 The Gem's Brother duo Jigger Farrell and Tommy Farrell shined for the Gems, collecting 2 hits each in their win over the Athletics.

 Jimmy Foxx was held hitless on the day.
 It was Foxx's teammate and another AL MVP (1934) Pinky Higgins who had a good day at the plate for the "Mackmen" as they were known, going 2 for 4 on the day with a towering home run.
 However the Athletics batsmen would not score enough to catch up to the Gems.
 Starting pitcher, Bill Dietrich struggled mightily to keep the Gems from connecting for base hits.
 By the 2nd inning the scored was 5-0 after a barrage of hits and triples from Jigger Farrell and Johnny Michaels.

-The well-attended contest ended under the lights with the 27 year old Jimmy Foxx pitching the last two innings for the Philadelphia side.
-Since Connie Mack was absent, Foxx assumed the manager's role for the A's.
+The well-attended contest ended under the lights as 27 year old Jimmy Foxx pitching the last two innings for the Philadelphia side.
+Since Connie Mack was absent due to an illness, Foxx also assumed the manager's role for the A's that evening in Hartford.